Frequently Asked Questions About

 What is your puppy placement process?

 We gather our questionnaires, deposit forms and notes from each family and compare the notes to the temperament testing evaluations and our puppy notes.
 In the order in which we received the deposits, we match puppies to their new families.
-Sometimes we will call and ask the families even more questions.
-The temperament testing is done between the litter’s 6th and 7th week.
+Sometimes we will call and ask the families more questions.
+The temperament testing is done between the litter’s 7th and 7.5th week.

 What if there is not a suitable puppy in the litter for me?

-On very rare occasions, we will not have the right puppy for a family.
+On very rare occasions, we will not have the right puppy for an approved family.
 We will offer the family two options: their deposit back or a move to the next litter.

 Not all breeders use temperament testing.
 Is it really necessary?